pombredanne/launchpad-3/configs/README.txt

     lib/canonical/lazr/doc/config.txt

-=== schema template and optional sections===
+=== schema template and optional sections ===

-The schema can contain [<category>.template] sections that define a common set of keys and value for category of sections.
+The schema can contain [<category>.template] sections that define a common set of keys and default value for category of sections.
 For example:

     [vhost.template]
     # Host name of this virtual host.